-Check the fluid level in the system with the transmission/converter dipstick located on the seat plate to the left of the operator's seat.
+Check the fluid level in the system with the transmission/converter dipstick located below the instrument panel adjacent to the accelerator pedal.

 IMPORTANT NOTE: When you do this check, the engine should be running and the battery disconnect switch and fuel shut-off valve must be in their ON positions but the machine must otherwise be in the Service Position (See Sec.
 2).
 The fluid in the system must be at its Operating Temperature (See Sec.
 1).